eHealthAfrica/ardb/README.md

 Resource for building ARDB into the docker image [ehealthafrica/ardb](https://hub.docker.com/r/ehealthafrica/ardb)

 #### ARDB
-ARDB is an implementation of the Redis protocol which uses on-disk rather than in memory persistence. https://github.com/yinqiwen/ardb
+ARDB is an implementation of the Redis protocol which uses on-disk rather than in memory persistence.
+It is mostly compliant with Redis 2.8.
+It does _not_ handle Keyspace Notifications.
+See the docs for more details. https://github.com/yinqiwen/ardb

 This build implementation uses RocksDB as the storage layer.